Learning What Was Mine

 Why This Matters

-Romans 8:1 reminds us that condemnation is not the language God speaks to His children.
-His Word was never meant to drive us away, but to draw us closer.
+But condemnation is not the language God speaks to His children.
+His Word was never meant to push us away, but to draw us nearer.
+Understanding this changes everything.
+It invites honesty instead of hiding, relationship instead of performance, and prayer that is real-not careful.

 Reflection Questions